Christmas in France, in the land of châteaux!

-Amboise, Azay-le-Rideau, Chenonceau, Chinon, Langeais, Loches… From the beginning of December to the beginning of January, six of the greatest Loire Valley châteaux get into the festive spirit with exceptional tours and events: it’s “Christmas in the land of châteaux” in Touraine.
+Christmas in France!
+In Amboise, Azay-le-Rideau, Chenonceau, Chinon, Langeais, Loches, Villandry… From the beginning of December to the beginning of January, seven of the greatest Loire Valley châteaux get into the festive spirit with exceptional tours and events: it’s “Christmas in the land of châteaux” in Touraine.

-This event involves a tour of six of the most famous Loire Valley châteaux with key iconic Christmas themes that put a sparkle in the eyes of children and grown-ups everywhere.
+This event involves a tour of seven of the most famous Loire Valley châteaux with key iconic Christmas themes that put a sparkle in the eyes of children and grown-ups everywhere.